robstoll/atrium/README.md

 ◆ contains, in any order:
   ⚬ an entry which:
       » is less than: 3        (kotlin.Int <1234789>)
-    ⚬ ▶ number of occurrences: 3
+    ⚬ ▶ number of such entries: 3
         ◾ is at most: 2
 ```
 </ex-collection-builder-3>